 Here in Texas, we honor our heroes, even those with flaws.
 Castrating a preacher and another man would be considered a flaw, right?

-A couple of dozen or so folks showed up Wednesday at the Texas State Cemetery to honor Robert Potter, a long-ago Texas hero who, despite his better traits and place in Texas history, had issues that once led him to take things into his own hands.
+A handful of folks showed up Wednesday at the Texas State Cemetery honor Robert Potter, a long-ago Texas hero who, despite his better traits and place in Texas history, had issues that once led him to take things into his own hands.
 Other men’s things.

 The ceremony was for the placing of Texas Navy Association memorial medallions on the graves of four members of the long-defunct Texas Navy, which, unknown to many, played a key role in our history.
 The featured honoree was Potter, a signer of the Texas Declaration of Independence and combatant at the Battle of San Jacinto.
 He served as a senator in the Congress of the Republic of Texas and as secretary of the Republic of Texas Navy.